Ucheodiaka/alx-system_engineering-devops/0x02-shell_redirections/README.md

-4-lastlines will display the last 10 line of a file 5-firstlines will display the first 10 lines of a file 6-third_line will display the third line of a file
+4-lastlines will display the last 10 line of a file 5-firstlines will display the first 10 lines of a file 6-third_line will display the third line of a file 7-file will create a file with the content of Best School